Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Block-SetPosition(Cone).md

 This Block can calculate the position either from the ArcCone 's **Surface**, **Volume**, or **Thick Surface** where thickness can be relative to the size of the shape, or an absolute value.

 This Block also calculates a direction vector based on the calculated position on the shape, and stores it to the [direction attribute](Reference-Attributes.md), based on composition.
-This direction is equal to the normalized vector from the center of the cone to the calculated position.
+This direction is equal to the normalized vector from the calculated position to the top of the cone.

 Note: [Velocity from Direction and Speed](Block-VelocityFromDirectionAndSpeed.md) Blocks can then process the direction attribute.